-- Home page where various health results determine an overall health assessment of the service or role.
+- Home > Status tab where various health results determine an overall health assessment of the service or role.
 The overall health of a role or service is a roll-up of its health tests; if any health test is Bad, the service's or role's health will be Bad.
-If any health test is Concerning (but none are Bad) the role's or service's health will be Concerning. - Hosts tab, which shows summary result for the hosts. - Status tab which shows metrics for services, role instances, and hosts.
-These are reflected in the results shown in the Health Tests panel when you have selected a service, role instance, or host.
+If any health test is Concerning (but none are Bad) the role's or service's health will be Concerning. - Hosts tab, which shows summary result for the hosts. - · Status tab which shows metrics for services, role instances, and hosts.
+These are reflected in the results shown in the Health Tests panel when you have selected a service, role instance, or host. - The All Health Issues tab of the Home page displays all health issues.
+You can sort the display by entity or by Health Test.

 For some health test results, you can chart the associated metrics over a time range.
-See Viewing Service Status on page 22, Viewing Role Instance Status on page 28, and Host Details on page 35 for details.
+See Viewing Service Status on page 34, Viewing Role Instance Status on page 39, and Host Details on page 47 for details.